-The book, RELOADING HEALTH by DECODING AYURVEDA, lives up to its title.
-It is like a door in the existing wall of health wherein we can enter & explore a new dimension of health.
+The book RELOADING HEALTH by DECODING AYURVEDA is like a door in the existing wall of health wherein we can enter & explore a new dimension of health.
 It brings India’s health heritage into light by decoding it in an easy & understandable way.

 Over a period of time there has been a tremendous growth in the popularity of Ayurveda.
 I feel fortunate to have been associated with this ‘Science of Life’ for more than two decades.
 I wish to see this science become one of the mainstream options in the medical field, instead of being an alternate one.

 The purpose of writing this book is to express what I feel about health, not as a preacher, nor as an authority, but as a simple soul as everyone around me.
 I want everyone in the society to stay healthy, and for this it is important that they take personal responsibility of their health.
 I wish to see this book reach every educated individual because I feel that health is the first step in life.
 If it strikes a chord in the minds of the people who are privileged to be educated then it is bound to affect the rural health scenario of India.
 The underprivileged could then be guided well about their health.
 There is nothing better than creating one’s own health.
 For this, here is my effort to bring to you the very basic understanding of health through a different angle.